Gary V. Nelson: Educator

-Nelson has lectured and taught courses at seminaries throughout Canada for more than two decades.
+Nelson lectured and taught courses at seminaries throughout Canada for more than two decades.
 He taught Church Ministry at the Edmonton Baptist Seminary, Edmonton and was also on the Doctoral Committee of St. Stephen's College, Edmonton.
 He oversaw programs at Carey Theological College, Vancouver.

 Prior to his appointment as President of Tyndale University, Nelson had been a sessional lecturer and adjunct professor at Tyndale.